 Sometimes a user will have an error in her log message (a misspelling or some misinformation, perhaps).
-If the repository is configured (using the pre-revprop-change hook; see the section called "Implementing Repository Hooks") to accept changes to this log message after the commit is finished, the user can "fix" her log message remotely using svn propset (see svn propset (pset, ps)).
+If the repository is configured (using the pre-revprop-change hook; see the section called "Implementing Repository Hooks") to accept changes to this log message after the commit is finished, the user can "fix" her log message remotely using svn propset (see svn propset (pset, ps) in Chapter 9, Subversion Complete Reference).
 However, because of the potential to lose information forever, Subversion repositories are not, by default, configured to allow changes to unversioned properties-except by an administrator.